-Of course, as with every plan being developed throughout New York State, the EUFSD Reopening Plan is fluid and will change as necessary based on guidance from the state, CDC, and NYSED and in consideration of our families and our staff.
+Of course, as with every plan developed, the EUFSD Continuity of Instruction Plan is fluid and may change as necessary based on guidance from the state, CDC, and NYSED and in consideration of our families and our staff.
 We strongly believe the services described throughout this plan are in the best interests of our students, families, staff, and community.